thuliteio/getdoks.org/content/start-here/troubleshooting.md

     robots: "" # custom robot tags (optional)
 ---

-This page helps you find answers to common problems with Thulite.
+This page helps you find answers to common problems with Doks.

 ## Verify your setup